elec548/elec548.github.io/Assignments/hw4.md

     Find the peak amplitude (post-threshold) of each snippet on each channel.
 If you look at some waveforms, you'll see that the peak typically happens within 5-10 data points of the threshold crossing (later peaks are noise!).
+    Search for peaks that are between timepoint 5 and timepoint 25.
+If you are new to NumPy, the function `np.argmax()` is a good place to start!
+You can choose whether to find the index of the snippet of the peak across all 4 channels independently, or jointly (e.g., averaging the 4 channels, finding the peak of the averaged waveforms, and then extracting the 4-D value at the resulting index).
+Make a 6 subplot figure (like the one shown in the lecture) showing a point in each panel for each detected action potential.
-    Make a 6 subplot figure showing a point in each panel for each detected action potential.
-The point should be the peak amplitude on channel A vs the peak amplitude on channel B, where A and B are the combinatorial pairs within {1; 2; 3; 4} (i.e., 1 vs. 2, 1 vs. 3, etc.).
+    The point should be the peak amplitude on channel A vs the peak amplitude on channel B, where A and B are the combinatorial pairs within {1; 2; 3; 4}
+    (i.e., 1 vs. 2, 1 vs. 3, etc.).
 Once you have found the snippet peaks as a list or numpy array (`Peaks`), the following code can be useful:

    ```python
    import seaborn as sns